UIUCLibrary/teams/README.md

 ### Warning
 Use at your own risk.

 It’s always recommended to back up your files and your databases and to check your archives regularly so you can roll back if needed.
+Backup before installing, uninstalling or upgrading the Teams module.

-Test before installation and before any upgrades.
+Test Teams in a development environment before installation and before any upgrades.

 ## Common Workflows